perfectparadox8400/perfectparadox8400.github.io/content/sponsors.md

 <h1 class="purple">Perfect Parodox 8400 </h1>

-<h2>invites you to invest in the future of robotics by sponsoring our team!</h2>
+<h2>We invite you to invest in the future of robotics by sponsoring our team!</h2>

 <h3 class="purple">WHO ARE WE?</h3>